OFDataCommittee/OFMLHackathon/doc/overview.rst

 Overview
 ********

-The SmartSim Infrastructure Library Clients (SILC) are a set of Redis clients that support RedisAI capabilities with additional features for high performance computing (HPC) applications.
+The SmartSim Infrastructure Library Clients (SmartRedis) are a set of Redis clients that support RedisAI capabilities with additional features for high performance computing (HPC) applications.
-Key features of RedisAI that are supported by SILC include:
+Key features of RedisAI that are supported by SmartRedis include:

 -   A tensor data type in Redis
 -   TensorFlow, TensorFlow Lite, Torch,